PrefectHQ/prefect/docs/tutorial/workers.md

 Finally, let’s double check that you can see this work pool in your Prefect UI.
 Navigate to the Work Pools tab and verify that you see `my-docker-pool` listed.

-When you click into the `my-docker-pool` you should see a red status icon signifying that this pool is not ready to submit work.
+When you click into `my-docker-pool` you should see a red status icon signifying that this work pool is not ready to submit work.

-To get the work pool ready and ready to submit flow runs, you need to start a worker.
+To get the work pool ready to submit flow runs, you need to start a worker.

 ### Starting a worker